chainguard-dev/edu/content/chainguard/chainguard-registry/nexus-pull-through/index.md

 In order to complete this tutorial, you will need the following:

 * Administrative privileges over a Nexus instance.
 If you're interested in testing out this configuration, you can either download a trial from [Sonatype's website](https://www.sonatype.com/products/sonatype-nexus-oss-download) or run it as a [Docker container](https://github.com/sonatype/docker-nexus3).

+> Note: If you use the Docker solution, you will need to add an extra port for the repository to the `docker run` command.
+For example, if you run the repository on port `5051`, you would a command like `docker run -d -p 8081:8081 -p 5051:5051 --name nexus sonatype/nexus3` instead of the example given in the linked GitHub overview.

 * Privileges to create a pull token on a Chainguard Registry.
 (For private Chainguard repository access)
 * A spare port on the Nexus server to serve the repository (Nexus limits you to 20 ports).
-Or an alternative solution (eg reverse proxy) which is beyond the scope of this guide.
+Or an alternative solution — such as a reverse proxy — which is beyond the scope of this guide.

-NB If you use the Docker solution, you will need to add an extra port for the repository to the `docker run` command.
-For example, if you run the repository on port 5000 `-p 5000:5000`

 ## Setting up Nexus as a pull through for Developer Images

 Chainguard's Developer Images are free to use, publicly available, and always represent versions tagged as `:latest`.

-To set up a remote repository in Nexus from which you can pull Chainguard Developer Images, log in to Nexus with an admin account.
-Once there, click on the Administration mode cog in the top bar and choose **Repository/Repositories** from the admin menu.
-On the Repositories page, click the **Create Repository** button and select the **docker (proxy)** type.
+To set up a remote repository in Nexus from which you can pull Chainguard Developer Images, log in to Nexus with an **admin** account.
+Once there, click on the Administration mode cog in the top bar, click **Repository** in the left-hand navigation menu, and then select **Repositories**.
+On the Repositories page, click the **Create Repository** button and select the **docker (proxy)** Recipe.

 Following that, you can enter the following details for your new remote repository: